Determine spread of credit default swap

 [1...13]| vector of positive integers of the set

-Day-count basis of the contract, specified as a positive integer
+Day-count basis of the contract, specified as the comma-separated pair consisting of

 0 = actual/actual